 Drink plenty of fluids the day before and the day after your procedure.
 Take a shower the morning of your procedure and avoid using moisturizer or lotion on your legs.
 Bring you prescribed compression stockings with you.
 Wear loose, comfortable clothing to your appointment.
 Leave jewelry and other valuables at home.
 Plan to have someone drive you home after your procedure.

 Do not eat or drink anything 8 hours before the procedure.

-Please inform us on the use of anti-coagulants (blood thinners) such as Coumadin, Warfarin, Plavix, Aspirin, Fish oil tablets etc… Continue taking your normal dose of your medication pre and post procedure unless specifically asked to hold medication by Dr. Darling prior to the procedure.
+Please inform us on the use of any anti-coagulants (blood thinners).
+Continue taking your normal dose of your medication before and after your procedure unless specifically asked to hold medication by Dr. Darling.
 These medications usually do not affect the procedure.

-If you need anti-anxiety medication prior to the procedure please ask Dr. Darling or the staff regarding this.
+If you need anti-anxiety medication, or IV sedation for the procedure please ask Dr. Darling.
 We wish for you to be comfortable during the procedure.

-Wear loose fitting clothing as this will help getting dressed with Ace Bandages on your leg.
-You will wear shorts or a surgical gown for the procedure.
+Wear loose fitting clothing as this will help getting dressed with bandages on your leg.
+We will provide you with shorts or a surgical gown for the procedure.